ketsapiwiq/siem-infra/README.md

 ### With VirtualBox
 1. Import the [Wazuh VM](https://documentation.wazuh.com/3.13/installation-guide/virtual-machine.html)
-2. Adapt inventory according to your network settings
+2. Adapt inventory according to your network settings and desires
-3. ??? (playbooks not tested on CentOS)

 ### Run